 Change the words of the story

 As my children drift slowly into a deep, gentle sleep to the sound of the weeping willow trees swaying beside their window under the moonlight sky….oh who am I kidding.
 My kids fall asleep on microfiber polyester sheets under the screaming glare of the city street lights and honking horns listening to nursery rhymes read softly by people with British accents.

 Interestingly both my kids have slight accents.
 Coincidence?
 Maybe….they also have cousins who are British so…maybe not.

 Back on track.
-Nursery rhymes and their “hidden messages” seep into the unconscious minds of developing babies and toddeling toddlers and “paint the original canvas of how the world views the roles of men and women” for many children, at least in most Western countries.
+Nursery rhymes and how their “hidden messages” seep into the unconscious minds of developing babies and toddling toddlers and paints the original canvas of how the world views the roles of men and women for many children, at least in most Western countries.

 NURSERY RHYMES AND SEXIST LANGUAGE WHICH SUPPORT THE OPPRESSION OF WOMEN